What you need to know

 Since 1996 businesses have been using pay-per-click advertising (PPC) to drive targeted traffic to their website.
 With their monopoly position, the majority of this money has gone to Google.
 Over time, the way that PPC works has become steadily more sophisticated, and more expensive.
 What was once a cheap way of generating traffic is now big business, with some of the most popular keywords commanding a cost per click in excess of £75.

-Businesses are looking for ways they can minimise wastage in their PPC campaigns and improve their quality score, with good and relevant page content that helps to lower the cost they have to pay for each click.
+Businesses are looking for ways they can minimize wastage in their PPC campaigns and improve their quality score, with good and relevant page content that helps to lower the cost they have to pay for each click.

 Quality not Quantity